Contact the journal

 The journal’s definition of radicalism is broad; taking inspiration from the words of José Martí, radicalism is here presented as any action or interpretation which ‘goes to the roots’.
 All scholarship which takes a radical approach is welcomed, even if it is not concerned with the study of radical activism per se, and any work which provides a truly systemic critique of existing structures of power, or challenges conventional interpretations of the past, will find a home in Radical Americas.

 Despite disciplinary divides, scholarship on all regions of the Americas has recently been characterised by a preoccupation with culture and cultural analysis.
 This domination has come at the expense of interpretations which favour economic or social factors, though there are some signs that the impact of the global financial crisis has begun to reverse that trend.
 The position of this journal is that a holistic critique can never truly be achieved by isolating a single variable.
 For that reason, the journal is particularly interested in work that fully integrates different facets of human experience, including economic, social, political and cultural factors.

 The journal welcomes new submissions from early career and established scholars worldwide.
 The journal will consider work in a number of different formats: in addition to peer-reviewed articles on all aspects of Western Hemisphere radicalism, the journal runs a variety of regular features, including opinion pieces, photo essays, reviews and archival notes.Radical Americas is the official publication of the Radical Americas Network radicalamericas.org

-Dr Nicholas Grant, University of East Anglia, UK
+Dr Nicholas Grant, School of Art, Media and American Studies, University of East Anglia, UK

 Editorial Board Members